aazzroy/VersaDiff/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [insert contact email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at [me@thegaurav.in].
 All complaints will be reviewed and addressed appropriately.
 The project team is committed to maintaining confidentiality and ensuring a safe environment for all contributors.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).